miggyval/elec3004_lab_01/README.md

 2. Connect the output of the oscilloscope wave generator to the input of the ADC filter board.
 3. Use a BNC T-piece if you want to observe both the input and output signals simultaneously.
 4. Connect the DAC output to the oscilloscope.
-5. Set the wave generator to a sine wave with approximately:
+5. Set the wave generator to a sine wave with parameters:
    - frequency: 1 kHz
    - offset: 1.65 V
    - amplitude: no more than about 3.3 Vpp

 ### Software Setup
+Ensure that the Arduino IDE is setup according to the last experiment:
+1. Download and open the Arduino IDE (Legacy Version 1.8)
+2. Go to Tools > Board > Board Manager
+3. Search for the Arduino Due library and install it
+4. In Tools > Board, select the Arduino Due (Programming Port)
+5. In Tools > Port, select the correct port that the Arduino is connected to.
 1. Open the Arduino file `ELEC3004_Lab1_Ex02_SampRecon.ino`
-2. Upload the program to the Arduino Due

 ### Experimental Aims
 - To sample an analogue input and reconstruct it using the Arduino Due.